 The Milwaukee Public Library’s Wisconsin Writers Wall of Fame pays tribute to a spectrum of literary talents--novelists, poets, journalists, playwrights, historians--whose work has been influenced by their life and experiences in Wisconsin.

-Please join Library Director Paula Kiely for the induction of Increase Lapham to the Wisconsin Writers Wall of Fame at Central Library on Tuesday, September 15, 6-7:30 p.m.
-Local historian John Gurda will introduce Martha Bergland and Paul Hayes, authors of Studying Wisconsin: The Life of Increase Lapham in honor of Lapham's inclusion on the Writers Wall.
-Following the induction ceremony, landscape historian Rob Nurre will present a program in the persona of Dr. Lapham, introducing treasures from the Richard E. and Lucile Krug Rare Books Room as well as from his personal collection.
+On September 15th, 2015, Increase Lapham was inducted into the Wisconsin Writers Wall of Fame at Central Library.
+Local historian John Gurda introduced Martha Bergland and Paul Hayes, authors of Studying Wisconsin: The Life of Increase Lapham in honor of Lapham's inclusion on the Writers Wall.
+Following the induction ceremony, landscape historian Rob Nurre presented a program in the persona of Dr. Lapham and introduced treasures from the Richard E. and Lucile Krug Rare Books Room as well as from his personal collection.

 Increase A. Lapham